Environmental Protection Agency (EPA).

 A. Analytical Enforcement Methodology

+Adequate enforcement methodology (gas chromatography with electron capture detection) is available to enforce the tolerance expression.
 Seven analytical methods are available in Volume II of the Pesticide Analytical Manual (PAM II—Pesticide Reg.
 Sec.
 180.350) for tolerance enforcement for nitrapyrin and/or for metabolite 6-CPA.

 B. International Residue Limits

 In making its tolerance decisions, EPA seeks to harmonize U.S. tolerances with international standards whenever possible, consistent with U.S. food safety standards and agricultural practices.
 EPA considers the international maximum residue limits (MRLs) established by the Codex Alimentarius Commission (Codex), as required by FFDCA section 408(b)(4).
 The Codex Alimentarius is a joint United Nations Food and Agriculture Organization/World Health Organization food standards program, and it is recognized as an international food safety standards-setting organization in trade agreements to which the United States is a party.
 EPA may establish a tolerance that is different from a Codex MRL; however, FFDCA section 408(b)(4) requires that EPA explain the reasons for departing from the Codex level.

 Codex has not established any MRLs for residues of nitrapyrin.